shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 Consists of two sub-tasks that can be run independently:

 * `product-search-delete-structure` - deletes existing indexes structure
-* `product-search-create-structure` - creates new indexes structure by json definitions stored in [the resources directory](/project-base/src/Shopsys/ShopBundle/Resources/definition).
+* `product-search-create-structure` - creates new indexes structure by json definitions stored in the resources directory `src/Resources/definition`

 #### product-search-migrate-structure
 Migrates Elasticsearch indexes if there is change between currently used structure and the one in `*.json`.